lellaaditya/Terraform/Conversion CF to TF.md

 Create a new branch

-Integrate Azure Pipelines with AWS Cloud Using Service Principal
+Integrate Azure Pipelines with AWS Cloud Using Service Connection

 AWS Access key and secret key, region